Creating a template

 Each single row of the resulting table report will correspond to a single object of the specified type.

 A report can only be built for a single type of object.
 Selecting a new object will clear the list of selected fields.
 If you need to display fields from different types of objects (e.g. operating systems and RAM units), select Asset as the object, since it encompasses the fields of all the other objects.

 Selecting fields for the report

 When you've chosen the object of report, its properties will be listed as Available fields.

 Click one of the fields to select it.
 The circle next to its name will turn blue

-To delete a field from the template, click the X next to the field's name in the list of Selected fields or click the field in the list of Available fields once again.
+To delete a field from the template, click the next to the field's name in the list of Selected fields or click the field in the list of Available fields once again.
 The circle will revert to color gray.

 Fields of the Asset object